blewis1014/Twitter-Disinformation/README.md

   * available at https://docs.google.com/spreadsheets/d/1lk3pFSc5wo3OfJc8ekONqO3MJCCigqe8SBSYwLYlHLo/
 * D2 - 1679 URIs shared in tweets in the ICWSM 2018 paper, related to work of White Helmets in Syria
   * available at
-  * *this dataset was sent to ODU for research purposes, so do not share outside of this class*
+  * *this dataset was sent to ODU for research purposes, so do not share*
 * D3 - 178 domains publishing false Coronavirus information, gathered at https://www.newsguardtech.com/coronavirus-misinformation-tracking-center/
   * available as a spreadsheet at https://docs.google.com/spreadsheets/d/1VaSxEskGWPeGo5zHEjahVAYu2gKSzSLskLA3etJAuNU/